Roncik/Ryzen_Auto_Master/README.md

 ## Usage

-Modify the path in main.cpp to the path of the Ryzen Master executable.
+-Modify the path in main.cpp to the path of the Ryzen Master executable.

-Build using Visual Studio
+-Build using Visual Studio.

-Launch the executable with argument 1 for Profile 1, argument 2 for Profile 2, no argument for default which is Profile 1
+-Launch the executable with argument 1 for Profile 1, argument 2 for Profile 2, no argument for default which is Profile 1.

-You can create a task in windows Task Scheduler for this executable to run on user login
+-You can create a task in windows Task Scheduler for this executable to run on user login.

 ## How it works